WangJiemin/gtom/mgo_driver/README.md

 	// the MongoDB reference for change events at
 	// https://docs.mongodb.com/manual/reference/change-events/

-	// you will only receive changeStream == true when you configure gtm with
+	// you will only receive changeStream == true when you configure gtom with
 	// ChangeStreamNS (requies MongoDB 3.6+).
 You cannot build pipelines for
 	// changes using legacy direct oplog tailing